 Rayon is a manufactured fiber first produced in 1880s France as an alternative to silk.
 It is made by extracting cellulose from wood pulp.

 An aperitif is a (usually) alcoholic cocktail served before a meal to stimulate the appetite.
 It can be anything from champagne to gin, as long as it’s dry, not sweet.

-You tried Crystal Pepsi?
-Some people will drink anything.
+Yeah, have you tried Crystal Pepsi?
+Some people'll drink anything.

 Crystal Pepsi was an infamous marketing blunder in the early 1990s.
 Introduced in 1992, Crystal Pepsi was an entry in the brand-new “clear cola” category, which never really took off.
 Consumers were less than enthralled with the taste—one fan compared it to “flat 7Up”—and Pepsi yanked the product after only a short time on the market.

 Riffing on the 1971 Harry Nilsson song “Coconut.”
 The actual lyrics: “You put the lime in the coconut, you drink 'em bot' up.”